Semi-stable representations as limits of crystalline representations: Introduction

 for $j \geq 1$.
 We clearly have $a(k - 1) = H_{-} + H_{+}$.
 Therefore, the regions used to classify the reductions in Theorem \ref{thm from conj} match with those used in \cite[Theorem 5.0.5]{GP}.
 Now: \begin{itemize} \item If $\nu < 1 - (k - 2)/2$, then Theorem \ref{thm from conj} yields $\br{V}_{k, \sL}\vert_{I_{\qp}} \sim \omega_2^{k - 1} \oplus \omega_2^{p(k - 1)}$, which agrees with the reduction computed in \cite[Theorem 5.0.5 (2)]{GP}. \item Assume $-1/2 - l < \nu < 1/2 - l$ for some $l \in \{0, 1, \cdots, (k - 5)/2\}$.
 This region can be written as $(- l + (k - 3)/2) - (k - 2)/2 < \nu < (-l + (k - 1)/2) - (k - 2)/2$.
 Theorem \ref{thm from conj} yields $\br{V}_{k, \sL}\vert_{I_{\qp}} \sim \omega_2^{(k - 1) + (p - 1)(-l + (k - 3)/2)} \oplus \omega_2^{p((k - 1) + (p - 1)(-l + (k - 3)/2))}$, which agrees with the reduction computed in \cite[Theorem 5.0.5 (1)]{GP}. \item Assume $\nu = -1/2 - l$ for some $l \in \{0, 1, \cdots, (k - 5)/2\}$.
 This can be written as $\nu = (-l + (k - 3)/2) - (k - 2)/2$.
 Theorem \ref{thm from conj} yields $\br{V}_{k, \sL}\vert_{I_{\qp}} \sim \omega^{k - 1 - (-l + (k - 3)/2)} \oplus \omega^{(-l + (k - 3)/2)}$, which agrees with the reduction computed in \cite[Theorem 5.0.5]{GP}. \item Finally, if $\nu \geq 1/2$, then Theorem \ref{thm from conj} yields $\br{V}_{k, \sL}\vert_{I_{\qp}} \sim \omega^{(k - 1)/2}\oplus \omega^{(k - 1)/2}$, which agrees with the reduction computed in \cite[Theorem 5.0.5]{GP}. \end{itemize}

-For some small weights ($k = 3$ and $5$), we may in fact improve on \cite[Theorem 5.0.5]{GP} by computing the reductions $\br{V}_{k, \sL}$ on the full Galois group $\mathrm{Gal}(\brqp/\qp)$ (by giving formulas for $\lambda$).
-Indeed, since the zig-zag conjecture has been proved for slopes $1/2$ and $3/2$ in \cite[Theorem A]{BG13} and \cite[Theorem 1.1]{GR}, respectively, we obtain the following theorems.
+For the small weights $k = 3$ and $5$, we may in fact improve on \cite[Theorem 5.0.5]{GP} by computing the reductions $\br{V}_{k, \sL}$ on the full Galois group $\mathrm{Gal}(\brqp/\qp)$ (by giving formulas for $\lambda$).
+Indeed, since zig-zag has been proved for slopes $1/2$ and $3/2$ in \cite[Theorem A]{BG13} and \cite[Theorem 1.1]{GR}, respectively, we obtain the following theorems.

 \begin{theorem} Let $p \geq 3$ and $k = 3$.
 We have the following dichotomy for the shape of the semi-simplification of the reduction of the semi-stable representation $V_{k, \sL}$:

 where

 \end{theorem}